tomzx/blog.tomrochette.com-content/agi/seed-ai/article.md

 # Capabilities of a seed AI
 * Generalize/Refactor similar function
+* Reuse existing code
+	* Can recognize that a sequence of instruction already exists and can promote it to a function so it can be reused
+		* Convert sequences of instructions into functions
 * Understand what data structures are iterated over and what is being done over this data
+* Manipulate language/grammar
+	* Use language reasoning tools (abstract syntax tree) *

 # Heuristics
 * Prefer lookup/hashing over search/predicate testing